headmeister/Digital-electronics-1/Project/README.md

 #### Conversion simulation
 ![Diagram](images/countdown_conversion.PNG )
-This picture shows the conversion of counter value od 3599 to MM:SS format (59:59).
+This picture shows the conversion of counter value od 3599 s to MM:SS format (59:59).
+The conversion can be seen in s_cntc1-4 registers, the displayed numbers are in decimal format.

-#### Simulation of stop feature
+#### Simulation of stop feature and countdown
 ![Diagram](images/countdown_stop.PNG )
 This picture shows the stop feature, when the countdown_stop signal is switched to 1 the counting down stops where it is.
+The first second takes logner, due to poor implementation of ce_1Hz signal in simulation, it does not happen in reality.

 #### Simulation of reset